ROCm/MIVisionX/apps/mivisonx_winml_classifier/README.md

 # Image Clasiification using AMD WinML Extension

-This application shows how to run supported ONNX models with MIVisionX RunTime:
+This application implements a method to run WinML supported ONNX models using MIVisionX RunTime.
+This c/c++ implementation does image classification on live camera capture or pre-recorded video stream.

-* A c/c++ implementation for image classification for live camera capture.
+This application is a sample for developing windows application using MIVisionX WinML extension.

 ## Build Instructions